DUI Defense Lawyers in Maryland

 According to the Centers for Disease Control and Prevention (CDC), DWI checkpoints reduce fatalities, injuries, and property damage, and even accidents caused by drivers under the influence of alcohol by about 20 percent.
 The intent of these checkpoints is to both deter and identify impaired driving.
 Although prevention may inspire these safety checkpoints, your encounter with one may lead to a false arrest.
-An experienced Maryland criminal defense lawyer can help determine if law enforcement violated your rights.
-Contact Alpert Schreyer Poe, LLC, today for a free case evaluation.
+An experienced Maryland DUI lawyer can help determine if law enforcement violated your rights.
+Contact Alpert Schreyer, LLC, today for a free case evaluation.

 Police officers conducting traffic stops are required to have probable cause except in DWI checkpoints situations.
 These are legal in Maryland as long as law enforcement follows certain requirements.
 Police must conduct DWI checkpoints at random and temporary locations with no ties to any specific or individual suspicions.